Greece says voluntary debt buy back must succeed

-In his first major news conference since a deal earlier this week to shave about 40 billion euros (32.3 billion pounds) off the country's debt pile, Stournaras said the offer would be attractive to bond holders.
+In his first major news conference since a deal earlier this week to shave about 40 billion euros off the country's debt pile, Stournaras said the offer would be attractive to bond holders.

 But he declined to give details.